 Project description by the Architects

-The Nobel Prize may be considered the most significant prize for outstanding human achievements in science, literature and the furtherment of peace.
-Since 1901, when the first awards were presented, it has been associated with integrity, autonomy and freedom, fostering the ideals of a just and peaceful world.
+The Nobel Prize may be considered the most significant prize for outstanding human achievements in science, literature, and the furtherment of peace.
+Since 1901, when the first awards were presented, it has been associated with integrity, autonomy, and freedom, fostering the ideals of a just and peaceful world.
 The new Nobel Center serves not only as a setting where the admirable past of this prestigious award is brought together in one place; but also as a foundation for a new era, in which the achievements and ideals of the Nobel Prize will become an active and lively source of inspiration for generations to come.

-The building is situated as a ‘solitaire’ in a prominent water-edge position on the peninsula Blasieholmen in the centre of Stockholm next to the Swedish National Museum.
+The building is situated as a ‘solitaire’ in a prominent water-edge position on the peninsula Blasieholmen in the center of Stockholm next to the Swedish National Museum.
 The new building gives the Nobel Prize a home for the first time in its history, strengthening Blasieholmen as an even more prominent cultural destination.

 The ground floor is open and freely accessible, extending the city into the building and vice versa, underlining the public nature of the building.
-With its flexible exhibition areas, a bookshop and a café-bar facing the garden, the entrance hall welcomes both the citizens of Stockholm and tourists to start their journeys through the Nobel World, which comprises of exhibition, education, conference and hospitality.
+With its flexible exhibition areas, a bookshop, and a café-bar facing the garden, the entrance hall welcomes both the citizens of Stockholm and tourists to start their journeys through the Nobel World, which comprises of an exhibition, education, conference, and hospitality.
 Situated on the fourth floor, the auditorium represents the architectural highlight of the building, introducing the structure that gives all floors an iterative

-simplicity – designed to serve as both a place for scientific conferences but also a place for hosting the future Nobel Prize Ceremonies for Sciences, Literature and Economics.
+simplicity – designed to serve as both a place for scientific conferences and a place for hosting the future Nobel Prize Ceremonies for Sciences, Literature and Economics.
 The main restaurant and bar are situated on the top floor, establishing a unique venue that strengthens the public character of the Nobel Center.